Last updated: November 11, 2023

-The caves at Craters of the Moon are actually lava tubes, formed by hot rivers of molten rock flowing beneath the surface.
-Today, these hollow tubes provide refuge for bats and other wildlife, and four popular caves offer unique opportunities for visitors to explore a dynamic and fragile underground world.
+The caves at Craters of the Moon are lava tubes, formed by hot rivers of molten rock flowing beneath the surface.
+Today, these hollow lave tube caves provide refuge for bats and other wildlife, and two popular caves offer unique opportunities for visitors to explore a dynamic and fragile underground world.

 - A free permit is required to enter caves at Craters of the Moon.
-Pick up free permits at the visitor center during business hours.
+Obtain a free permit at the visitor center during business hours.
 The Annual, Senior, Access, and Military passes do not count as a cave permit.

-- If you have boots or other gear (pants, tops, hats, gloves, pads, packs, or anything soft/porous) used in caves or mines outside of Craters of the Moon, please leave these items at home.
-This is an effort to prevent the spread of White Nose Syndrome, a fungal disease that is harmless to humans but fatal in bats.
-Anything that has been in any underground space cannot be worn into the caves at Craters of the Moon, even if it has been washed or decontaminated.
+- If you have boots or other gear (such as pants, shirts, hats, gloves, pads, or packs) used in caves or mines outside of Craters of the Moon, please leave these items at home.
+This is to prevent the spread of white-nose syndrome, a fungal disease that is harmless to humans but fatal in bats.
+Anything that has ever been in any underground space cannot be worn or brought into the caves at Craters of the Moon, even if it has been washed or decontaminated.

 Know the abilities of everyone in your group and don't push beyond anyone's limits.
 Children and seniors should be able to walk safely on their own.
 Caves are not appropriate places for infants.

 Explore as a group.
 If you must go alone, choose easier caves and carry three light sources.

 Tell someone where you are going and when you expect to return.
 Do not deviate from your planned itinerary, and be sure to check in with them when you return.

 Caves are a fragile and precious resource and an important part of the Craters ecosystem.
 Help to protect them by "caving softly."

 - Stay on available trails: Walking off trail damages fragile lava flows found at the cave sites.